Highly Effective Acupuncture

 The Balance Method is an assortment of acupuncture techniques to bring immediate and effective balance to the body.
 Balance is critical, and good health means balance.
 In the same way that nature is balanced (at least before man destroyed much of it), balance is maintained in our bodies.
 An imbalance is a disease.
 We do not want a specific organ to be overly dominant or one emotion that overshadows other feelings.
 The Balance Method is about the inner balance between internal organs and their meridians – our body’s energy channels.

 The Balance Method offers several ways to balance a damaged meridian or organ.
 For example, the meridian that governs most back pain causes the Urinary Bladder meridian for lower back pain.
 This meridian runs from the top to the bottom of the back.
-In Traditional Acupuncture (TCM), the acupuncturist will usually needle this meridian to treat the backache.
+In Traditional Acupuncture (TCM), the acupuncturist will usually needle this meridian to treat the backpain.
 They will needle the location where the pain is or elsewhere along the same meridian.

 Balancing the Meridians